 This is a commonly used example because of how different the two lines read with just the addition of a colon and comma.

-Funnier versions of this you may have seen include the innocent “Let’s eat, Grandma!” versus the more cannibalistic “Let’s eat Grandma.” 🐺 👵🏻
+Funnier versions of this you may have seen include the innocent “Let’s eat, Grandma!” (in which the speaker is talking to their grandma) versus the more cannibalistic “Let’s eat Grandma” (in which the speaker is speaking to someone else about turning Grandma into a snack.) 🐺 👵🏻

-Where writers have some more leeway is in using punctuation to manipulate how the reader reads a sentence or paragraph.
-Short and fragmented sentences can create tension, anger, and urgency, while longer sentences can convey calm or thoughtfulness.
+Where writers have some more leeway is in using punctuation to manipulate how the reader “hears” or reads a sentence or paragraph.
+Short and/or fragmented sentences can create tension, anger, and urgency, while longer sentences can convey emotion, calm, or introspection.

 For example: